List of role-playing game designers: List of designers

-This is a list of individuals who have designed one or more role-playing games, including live-action role-playing games but excluding role-playing video games (see List of video game industry people and its children for video game creators).
+Following is a list of individuals who have designed one or more role-playing games, including live-action role-playing games and tabletop role-playing games, but excluding role-playing video games (see List of video game industry people and its children for video game creators).
 Artists are listed separately on the annotated List of role-playing game artists.
 Publishing companies are listed under List of role-playing game publishers.
-Individual games are listed under List of tabletop role-playing games.